WaleeTheRobot/order-flow-bot/README.md

 # Issues

 Sometimes NinjaTrader will complain about an import failed.
-You can just open the zip file from the release and copy the OrderFlowBot folder into the Add On folder on your computer after removing the previous OrderFlowBot folder.
+You can just open the zip file from the release and copy the OrderFlowBot directory into the Add On directory on your computer after removing the previous OrderFlowBot directory.
 It's normally located at: `C:\Users\<username>\Documents\NinjaTrader 8\bin\Custom\AddOns`.
 Afterwards, open NinjaTrader and click `New` > `NinjaScript Editor`.
 Click the NinjaScript Editor and press `F5`.
 It'll take a few seconds and you'll hear a sound.
 The icon at the bottom left corner of it will disappear when it's done compiling.
 Close the NinjaScript Editor and you should be good to go.

 # Control Panel